 Key Stage 5: Year 12 & 13

 Our Sixth Form opened in September 2015 and we now have a fully-fledged and thriving year 12 and 13.
-Students in Ark Academy Sixth Form are exposed to a sophisticated academic programme encompassing between 3 and 5 AS subjects and 3 or 4 A2 subjects.
+Students in Ark Academy Sixth Form are exposed to a sophisticated academic programme encompassing between 3 and 4 A-Level subjects.
 In addition we offer two professional pathways qualifications entitled ‘Level 3 National Extended Diploma in Business’ and ‘Level 3 National Extended Diploma in Science’.
-We also offer students an opportunity to complete an Extended Project Qualification and / or the Duke of Edinburgh Bronze or Silver qualification.
+We also offer students an opportunity to complete the Duke of Edinburgh Bronze or Silver qualification.

 Each subject taken has 6 periods per week and professional pathways have 15 periods per week.
 The remaining periods are allocated to independent study.
 Having study periods and two exclusive, designated study rooms is a great privilege of being a sixth former at Ark.
 Our students welcome the opportunity to have two rooms for their exclusive use where they can study without interruption, using school lap tops, focussing on reading and homework which needs to be done well and on time.